Great managers make companies.Bad managers break them.

-Thinking holistically, let’s look at what a year-long Manager Development Calendar could look like at your company:
+Thinking holistically, let’s look at what a year-long Leadership Development Calendar could look like at your company:

-In this example, you would kick off a new Manager Development initiative by running a Manager Feedback Survey with all or some managers at the company and sharing the results with them.
+In this example, you would kick off a new Leadership Development initiative by running a Upward Feedback Survey with all or some managers at the company (2 weeks), then analyzing and sharing the results with them (1 week).
 You would also set up a few incentives, rewards, and accountability mechanics discussed in Part 4 of this guide.

 Next, you would transition into an intensive period of 3-8 weeks of learning and development, combining any internal and external resources you have available.
 This should be informed and personalized based on the insights from the MFS.